Action principle for $\kappa$-Minkowski noncommutative $U(1)$ gauge theory from Lie-Poisson electrodynamics: Abstract

 \section{Abstract}

 Lie-Poisson electrodynamics describes a semiclassical approximation of noncommutative $U(1)$ gauge theories with Lie-algebra-type noncommutativities.
-We obtain a gauge-invariant local classical action with the correct commutative limit for a generic Lie-Poisson gauge model.
-At the semiclassical level, our results provide a relatively simple solution to the old problem of constructing an admissible Lagrangian formulation for the $U(1)$ gauge theory on the four-dimensional $\kappa$-Minkowski space-time.
-In particular, we derive an explicit expression for the classical action which yields the deformed Maxwell equations previously proposed in~\emph{ JHEP 11 (2023) 200} for this noncommutativity on general grounds.
+We obtain a gauge-invariant local classical action with the correct commutative limit for a generic Lie-Poisson gauge model, and present the corresponding deformed Maxwell equations.
+At the semiclassical level, our results provide a relatively simple solution to the old problem of constructing an admissible Lagrangian formulation for the $U(1)$ gauge theory on the four-dimensional $\kappa$-Minkowski space-time. {On the one hand,} we derive an explicit expression for the classical action which yields the deformed Maxwell equations previously proposed in~\emph{JHEP 11 (2023) 200} for this noncommutativity on general grounds.
+On the other hand, according to our analysis, these Maxwell equations follow from the action proposed in the present paper as the Euler-Lagrange equations for any Lie-algebra-type noncommutativity.